 Preventive dentistry deals with caring for and maintaining your oral health in an optimal state to avoid dental issues like decay, cavities, enamel erosion, and gum diseases.
-To help preserve optimal oral health, the American Dental Association (ADA) advises you to visit your dentist in periodic intervals.
-Preventive dentistry practices are meant to ensure that teeth are healthy, clean, plaque-free, durable, and lustrous.
+To help preserve optimal oral health, the American Dental Association (ADA) advises you to visit your dentist in periodic intervals, yearly.

 What are the procedures offered under preventive dentistry?